 2. There’s Going to Be Some Pain Afterwards

 During the healing process, it’s perfectly normal to experience some lingering pain.
 The good news is, if your surgery is successful, you’ll reach a point where there is little or no pain.
 Keep in mind you’ll still have to know what situations to avoid (e.g. heavy lifting) to avoid re-injury.
 It’s also a good idea to get any medications you’ll need after surgery filled in advance.

 3. You’re Not Going to Be Confined to Bed

 Unless you’re recovering from a serious spinal cord injury, your recovery isn’t going to include prolonged bed rest.
 The muscles and ligaments supporting the spine can become weaker with inactivity, so expect your rehab to include doing some walking and, eventually, some light exercises during supervised physical therapy sessions.

 You’re going to meet a lot of people while you go through the process of preparing for your spine surgery, so it helps to have someone who can coordinate communication efforts to ensure you’re aware of everything involved with your surgery, including all post-op instructions.
 Choose someone from your surgical team to serve as your main point of contact to make sure you’re on the same page as your doctor.

-If you have questions about minimally invasive spine surgery in Beverly Hills, call our office at (310) 828-7757 and request an in-person consultation.
+If you have questions about minimally invasive spine surgery in Los Angeles, call our office at (310) 828-7757 and request an in-person consultation.
 One of our qualified and experienced board-certified physicians can help you on the path toward a more comfortable life.